csoumya14/photosnap/README.md

 - Both css-grid layout and css-flexbox layout is used.

-- Two different types of html table is used for small screen and big screen.
+- Two different types of html table are used for small screen and big screen.

 ## Tech Used / Dependencies